-Per- and polyfluoroalkyl substances (PFAS) are chemicals that have been used in a wide range of consumer and industrial products since the 1940’s due to their resistance to grease, oil, water, and heat.
-For example, PFAS are used in stain- and water-resistant fabrics and carpeting, cleaning products, paints, and fire-fighting foams.
+Per- and polyfluoroalkyl substances (PFAS) are chemicals that resist grease, oil, water, and heat.
+They were first used in the 1940’s and are now in hundreds of products including stain- and water-resistant fabrics and carpeting, cleaning products, paints, and fire-fighting foams.
 Certain PFAS are also authorized by the FDA for limited use in cookware, food packaging, and food processing equipment.

 Chemically, individual PFAS can be very different.
 However, all have a carbon-fluorine bond, which is very strong and therefore, they do not degrade easily.

 The widespread use of PFAS and their persistence in the environment means that PFAS from past and current uses have resulted in increasing levels of contamination of the air, water, and soil.